Fact: Nearly 80% of small businesses fail due to poor cash flow.

 When a company provides a product or service, it has a right to expect to be paid on a timely basis.
-However, anyone who’s been in business a month or more has learned that prompt payment is not always the case.
+However, anyone who’s been in business knows that prompt payment is not always the case.
 Often, accounts get seriously past due, or when payments are made, there may be insufficient funds in the customer’s account to cover a check.
 Accounts not paid within terms can have a dramatically negative impact on the “cash flow” of a business.

 1. Have a Defined Credit Collection Policy